ISBN for Self-Publishers: The Complete Guide

-In the UK, here are the costs of purchasing ISBNs from Nielsen.
+Here are the costs of purchasing ISBNs from Nielsen in the UK.

-So, it’s not an addition to the cost of self-publishing to laugh at.
-In both cases, the most economical option is to purchase ISBNs in bulk if you are planning to publish more than one format of one book.
+So, while it's not likely to be the largest item on your self-publishing budget, it's not anything to laugh at either.
+In most cases, the most economical option is to purchase ISBNs in bulk if you are planning to publish more than one format of one book.

 For more information regarding the topics covered, here are some links to check out: